Trump squares off with a (new) FBI director

 The confrontation between the White House and Wray escalated on another frenzied day in Washington, when revelations from the Russia probe and ominous signs of a building crisis over its outcome seem to come by the hour.

-CNN reported that Trump asked another appointee, Deputy Attorney General Rod Rosenstein, in December where the Russia investigation -- which he oversees -- was heading, and whether he was "on my team."
+CNN reported that Trump asked another appointee, Rosenstein, in December where the Russia investigation -- which he oversees -- was heading, and whether he was "on my team."

 The incident appeared to be yet another occasion when Trump may have crossed traditional firewalls between the White House and the FBI designed to shield the agencies from accusations of political interference.